 2. Many writers you work with go on to secure agents and/or book deals.
 Can you offer any guarantee with your services?

-No. My feedback is entirely subjective and publishing success is dependent on a variety of factors outside of my control.
+I wish I could, but my feedback is entirely subjective and publishing success is dependent on a variety of factors outside of my control.

-4. How long will you take to evaluate my manuscript?
+3. How long will you take to evaluate my manuscript?

-5. Do you offer query/synopsis services?
+4. Do you offer query/synopsis services?

-No, I prefer to focus on story and find that all too often, writers polish their marketing materials before their manuscripts are ready.
+I prefer to focus on story and find that all too often, writers polish their marketing materials before their manuscripts are ready.

-6. Does your service include follow-up consultations?
+5. Does your service include follow-up consultations?